-- Our DSL is Amy Thornton, DSL/Newly Qualified Social Worker and Andromeda Rizvi Steele, DSL/Social Worker.
-The DSL takes the lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems in place) - The DSL's work all year round, including school holidays and are available during school hours for staff to discuss any safeguarding concerns. - Amy can be contacted by telephone on 07521389799 or via email at amy.thornton@pivot-group.co.uk.
-Andromeda can be contacted by telephone on 07895 304727 or via email at andromeda.rizvi@pivot-group.co.uk
+- Our DSL's are Amy Thornton, Emma Goddard, Emma-Jane Barber and Olivia Cranley.
+The DSL's take the lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems in place) - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-- If the DSL is on annual leave or is absent from work, the other DSL or Lead DSL/Social Worker Tina Quirke will act as cover.
-Tina can be contacted by telephone on 07521 389805 or via email at tina.quirke@pivot-group.co.uk - If both DSL's and the Lead DSL/Social Worker are not available the Deputy DSL's Erica Strickland and Emily Alexander can cover and are contactable either by phone or email.
-Erica Strickland by phone on 07521389802 or by email on erica.strickland@pivot-group.co.uk If both DSL's and the Lead DSL/Social Worker are not available the Deputy DSL's Erica Strickland by phone or email on erica.strickland@pivot-group.co.uk If both DSL's and the Lead DSL/Social Worker are not available the Deputy DSL's Erica Strickland entitle by phone or email.
-If both DSL's and the Lead DSL/Social Worker are not available the Deputy DSL's Erica Strickland entitle by phone or email.
-If both DSL's and Emily Alexander on 07521389802 or by email on erica.strickland@pivot-group.co.uk
+Amy can be contacted by telephone on 07521389799 or via email at amy.thornton@pivot-group.co.uk.

+Emma can be contacted by telephone on 07511 037627 or via email at emma.goddard@pivot-group.co.uk.

+Emma-Jane can be contacted by telephone on 07895 304727 or via email at emma-jane.barber@pivot-group.co.uk

+Olivia can be contacted by telephone on 07511 037629 or via email at olivia.cranley@pivotgroup.co.uk.

+• If the DSL is on annual leave or is absent from work, the other DSL or Lead DSL / Social Worker Tina Quirke will act as cover.

+Tina can be contacted by telephone on 07521 389805 or via email at tina.quirke@pivot-group.co.uk

+If the DSL's and the Lead DSL / Social Worker are not available the Deputy DSL's Katie Lockwood, Danielle Augustine or Erica Strickland can cover and are contactable either by phone or email.

+Katie Lockwood can be contacted by telephone on 07949 591023 or by email on katie.lockwood@pivot-group.co.uk

+Danielle Augustine can be contacted by telephone 07593 897110 or by email on danielle.augustine@pivot-group.co.uk

+Erica Strickland can be contacted by telephone by phone on 07521389802 or by email on erica.strickland@pivot-group.co.uk